StackVista/stackstate-docs/setup/security/rbac/rbac_rancher.md

 ## Overview

-The SUSE Rancher Prime Observability Extension allows RBAC configuration of users access in SUSE Observability.
+The SUSE Rancher Prime Observability Extension uses Kubernetes RBAC to grant access to Rancher users in SUSE Observability.
+If you do not use Rancher, look at [How to set up roles](rbac_roles.md) in a standalone installation.

 Two kinds of roles are used for accessing SUSE Observability:
 * A *scope role* (Observer) grants access to data - either all data in a SUSE Observability instance, data coming from a cluster, or just the data for a namespace.
 This role is provisioned in a cluster to be observed.